Arctic-Xiangjian/OAI_viewer/README.md

 - Improved padding and spacing of checkboxes and radiobuttons
 - Moved "Patient Information" button to avoid overlap with checkboxes when window is too small
 - Created a minsize for the window
+- Let user quickly view the number of cases
+- Moved all selections to the top right
+- Created labels for all selection fields